MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

    2. **Delta table**: Select an existing delta table or create a new one to receive data.
 Here a new delta table **citypwrtbl** is given.
    3. **Data format**: Select the data format for the data that is sent to your lakehouse.

-3. Select **Create** if you don't want to process your events while ingesting them to your lakehouse.
+3. Select **Add** if you don't want to process your events while ingesting them to your lakehouse.
 ## Define real-time events processing logic with event processor

 If the event processing is needed, select **Open event processor** before selecting **Create**.
 The event processor editor is open.